gvwilson/thirdbit/src/fiction/iffy/index.md

 "Target!"
 Iffy snapped,
 pointing the wrench at the service bot.
-The sentry bot's gun barked twice.
+The sentry bot's gun barked twice, sending the service bot spinning.
-The first shot punched a hole through the service bot.
-The second caught it off-center and sent it spinning.
 As it tumbled to the floor,
 two figures in exoskeletons stepped out from behind the reactor.